mzakany23/riot-webpack-ampersand-router/README.md

 ### Riot Router with webpack and ampersand

 #### Assuming you have a webpack project up and running:
-Riot provides the greping route api out of box, so just use it.
+Riot provides the grepping route api out of box, so just use it.
 The handling of mounting / unmounting tags is done with router.renderPage() function.

 #### router.js
 I wanted a node like router that utilized riots core routing api.
 All riot is missing is the handling of mounting tags for you.